 While SIEM solutions may vary in their feature set, most offer the same core capabilities.
-There are four must-have functions of SIEM systems that explain why businesses should proactively consider SIEM to monitor and mitigate IT security risks. a SIEM system.
+Four must-have functions of SIEM systems explain why businesses should proactively consider SIEM to monitor and mitigate IT security risks.
 Let's look at them:

 Centralization and Log Management

 The first and most basic function of any SIEM solution is to capture and store all the raw event logs, flow, and event data from various sources in a business network, such as end-user or edge-based devices, assets, routers applications, cloud environments, wireless access points, active directory servers, and network equipment, as well as from specialized security equipment such as firewalls, antivirus, or intrusion detection systems in any form.
 As they are centralized systems, SIEM solutions combine all these meaningful events with one set of reports organizations can forward to the right security teams to demonstrate compliance with various regulations.
 Instead of the multitude of alerts that the technologies deployed by security companies would usually individually generate daily, SIEM systems reduce the noise and distractions on operators since they form the only source of notifications.
 They also allow security professionals to automatically manage their network's event logs in a centralized location.

 SIEM systems provide powerful log search capabilities by indexing all data with a query to the SIEM: Logs are thus made searchable in a structured way.
 For example, imagine that you suspect that someone has entered the system without authorization, which would indicate a compromise.
 In this case, you can use SIEM systems to run a simple search query to look for logins at unusual times or with conspicuous frequency, failed login attempts, or access to extraordinary data or systems over a certain period to detect anomalous user behavior.
 With many SIEMs on the market today, you could have the results displayed graphically immediately.